 This is a mistake.

-This essay is adapted from the “Introduction” of Professor Rojek’s groundbreaking book Liturgia dziejów.
+Editorial Statement: This post is part of an ongoing “Ressourcement Futures” series that will look at the mid-century (mostly) French movement of recovering the sources of Christian culture, the movements antecedents, its continued influence, and satellite figures.
+Posts will be collected here as they are published.
+It is adapted from the “Introduction” of Professor Rojek’s groundbreaking book Liturgia dziejów.
 Jan Paweł II i polski mesjanizm [The Liturgy of History: John Paul II and Polish Messianism] published by Wydawnictwo M in 2016.

 Editorial Statement: During the month of June Church Life Journal will train its focus on defining the Catholic imagination by discussing how and why classics of art, literature, music, encounters with other traditions, and the liturgy transform us in a myriad of ways into more faithful members of the Mystical Body.